 Do you know your backless booster from your i-Size seat?
 If not, we’re here to help you get clued up on car seat safety – and car seat safety laws – for your child.

-Alarming new research, commissioned by law firm Slater and Gordon, suggests that nearly three-quarters of parents are still unclear of child car seat laws, which underwent changes in 2017.
+Alarming research from last year, commissioned by law firm Slater and Gordon, suggests that nearly three-quarters of parents are still unclear of child car seat laws, which underwent changes in 2017.

-Information on car seat laws can be a little confusing, so we’ve collated a list of everything you need to know to keep your child safe while driving – and avoid paying a £500 fine.
+Information on car seat laws can be a little confusing, so we’ve collated a list of everything you need to know to keep your child safe while driving.

 What are the new car seat laws?